AndriiZhabrovets/ScriptScribe-TALIT/design-document.md

 ## Electronics

 ### Arduino Board

-Due to a specific cicuit board required for my project (CNC shield) Arduino UNO was chosen.
-Both Rev3 and Rev4 are compatible with CNC shield and my initial idea was to use Rev3 due to its potentially lower price.
-However, I managed to find Rev4 with a price lower than Rev3.
-Thus Rev4 model is stated in the price table.
+Due to a specific circuit board required for my project (CNC shield), the Arduino UNO was chosen.
+Both Rev3 and Rev4 are compatible with the CNC shield and my initial idea was to use Rev3 due to its potentially lower price.
+However, I managed to find Rev4 with a lower price than Rev3.
+So the Rev4 model is listed in the price table.

-*Note: In case a more cheap Rev3 will be found, I am always open to buying it instead.*
+*Note: If a cheaper Rev3 is found, I am always open to buying it instead.*
 #### Rev3
 <p align="center">
 <img src="https://i.imgur.com/cXYPimo.png" width="500">